GUITAR STRING ACTION & NECK RELIEF

 The thickness of the gauge increases across the width of the fretboard to allow for the increase in string gauges.

 String Action @ 6th String: 2.00mm

-Place the gauge underneath the strings at the 12th Fret.
-Lightly pluck/strum each string close to the bridge to minimise free vibration and lower the the saddles until the open notes are muted.
+Simple to use - Place the gauge underneath the strings at the 12th fret and lower the the bridge until the open strings are muted.

 15" *(Suitable for 14" to 17" radius)